-Even novice paddlers will be able to handle the gentle current on the shallow, sparkling Crystal River in Glen Arbor, so let the staff at Crystal River Outfitters hook you up with a kayak or a canoe and put you in seven miles up the river from the livery at a picturesque spot where Fisher Lake narrows to become the river.
-Your paddle back to Glen Arbor will take from two to three hours.
-Once you’re on the water, don’t get too comfy; you’ll be making an easy portage at a small dam just a bend up the river.
+The staff at Crystal River Outfitters will hook you up with a kayak or canoe and take you seven miles up the river to a picturesque spot where Fisher Lake narrows to become the river.
+Your paddle back to Glen Arbor will take 2–3 hours.
+You’ll make an easy portage, and shoot the famous tube—everyone’s favorite part of the trip.

-After the dam, watch for wildlife—the warm river waters are full of bass, sunfish and pike, and the riverbanks are home to deer, rabbits, muskrat, heron, beaver, fox and coyote.
+Watch for wildlife—the warm river waters are full of bass, sunfish and pike, and the riverbanks are home to deer, rabbits, muskrat, heron, beaver, fox and coyote.
 When you come to three culverts running under the road, it’s time to shoot the tube.
 You could opt to portage, but it’s way more fun to point your bow at the middle of the three tubes (make sure everyone has a life vest on, fastened tightly), pull in your paddle, hunch down low and let the current whisk you through.
 You’ll shoot out into swirling water on the other end.
-Paddle hard on the right to make the river’s dogleg left, or you’ll bump into an old logjam.
-But don’t panic, paddlers have been shooting these culverts for more than a half-century, and the worst anyone has come out of them is wet.
+Paddlers have been shooting these culverts for more than 50 years, and the worst anyone has come out is wet.

 The best swimming hole on the river is just downstream (you’ll spot it at the end of a short dirt road).
 Swim, sun, and snack, then push off.
 There’s one more portage and then it’s back to Crystal River Outfitters.
-Next door at Riverfront Pizza, order a shrimp Alfredo pie and eat it at a riverside table.
+Next door at Riverfront Pizza, order lunch and eat at a riverside table.